BoscoJared/disparse/docs/introduction.md

 In this example, we inject a database context and use it to log the user's warning into the database.

+**Note**:  As of 0.1.6, there is no caching of injectable objects, and no way to scope an injectable to different sessions.
+This means if creating your object is expensive, it would be important to cache it in some way yourself, perhaps with something like Google's Guava's `Suppliers#memoize`.

 ```java
 @Injectable
 public static DBContext createDBContext() {